Capacity Assessments for Youths

 Why Complete a Capacity Assessment?

-Capacity assessments provide clarity and protection at important decision points in life.
-For youths, they ensure that medical, educational, or legal choices are made with genuine understanding and without undue influence.
-For seniors, they help determine whether age-related changes, such as memory loss or cognitive decline, are affecting decision-making around health, finances, or living arrangements.
-In both cases, assessments safeguard individual rights, promote fairness, and guide families, healthcare providers, and legal professionals toward informed and respectful next steps.
+Capacity assessments provide clarity and protection at important decision points in a young person’s life.
+For youths, they help ensure that medical, educational, or legal choices are made with genuine understanding and free from undue influence.
+These assessments safeguard individual rights, promote fairness, and guide families, healthcare providers, and legal professionals toward informed, respectful, and developmentally appropriate next steps.